mjz-smu/codelab_instructions/README.md

 *   Run benchmark tests using PerfKit Benchmarker
 *   Inspect and using custom configuration files for tests
 *   Persist test result data to BigQuery
-*   Query and visualize result data with PerfKit Explorer
+*   Query and visualize result data with datastudio

 ## Prerequisites